-How long should I be on a thyroid multivitamin?
+How long can you take a thyroid multivitamin?

-A multivitamin should not necessarily be the only supplement that you use.
+A thyroid multivitamin should not necessarily be the only supplement that you use.

 While it can be helpful, especially for those who are new to thyroid disease or thyroid management, there are plenty of other beneficial supplements which should be considered by thyroid patients.

 - Supplements designed to enhance T4 to T3 conversion